martijndeh/lego/README.md

 ### Lego#first

-Or if you just want to first result from a query (or null if there were not results):
+Or if you just want the first result from a query (or null if there were no results):

 ```js
 Lego.sql `SELECT * FROM accounts LIMIT 1`